Euthanasia and assisted suicide in the Netherlands: Legislation (2002 Act)

 The doctor must also report the cause of death to the municipal coroner in accordance with the relevant provisions of the Burial and Cremation Act.
 A regional review committee assesses whether a case of termination of life on request or assisted suicide complies with the due care criteria.
 Depending on its findings, the case will either be closed or, if the conditions are not met, brought to the attention of the Public Prosecutor.
 Finally, the legislation offers an explicit recognition of the validity of a written declaration of will of the patient regarding euthanasia (a "euthanasia directive").
 Such declarations can be used when a patient is in a coma or otherwise unable to state if they wish to be euthanised.

+The Dutch euthanasia framework places strong emphasis on procedural due process.
+Physicians must follow strict reporting and consultation requirements, including obtaining an independent medical opinion and submitting each case to a regional review committee.
+These safeguards are intended to ensure transparency, legal accountability, and compliance with the statutory due care criteria.

 Euthanasia remains a criminal offense in cases not meeting the law's specific conditions, with the exception of several situations that are not subject to the restrictions of the law at all, because they are not considered euthanasia but normal medical practice: